AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

 .. option:: --mosaic <size>

     Removes :math:`w \times h` images, dictated by the *size*, and turns them into a single image mosaic.
-Optional appended arguments include:
+Optional appended modifiers include:

     - `pad=` *num* : Select the number of pixels of black padding to add between images (default: 0).